C7YPT0N1C/manga-scraper/README.md

 ## Overview and Disclaimer
 nhentai-scraper is a fully-featured Python scraper for nhentai.net that downloads galleries, supports multi-artist/group galleries, automatically creates Suwayomi categories based on gallery tags, assigns galleries to their corresponding categories, and can run as a systemd service.

-A lot of this code was originally written by ChatGPT because the original project was supposed to be just for me (I was lazy) and I started this at 2am.
+**DISCLAIMER: A lot of this code was originally written by ChatGPT because the original project was supposed to be just for me (I was lazy) and I started this at 2am.
 However, now that I am releasing this to the public, I have gone over the code line by line myself and have check it thoroughly.
-Still, use this at your own discretion.
+Still, use this at your own discretion.**

 ## Features
 - Gallery download with language/tag filters